ea-ooe/ea-ooe/README.md

-# Hi, i do things sometimes.
+# Hi, I do things.